-I’ve already shared and will continue to lots of sneak peeks for Tailkit at my personal Twitter account as I work on it.
+I’ve already shared and will continue to lots of sneak peeks for Tailkit at my personal Twitter account as I work on it (Tailkit is already released!).
 I’ve recently decided to start using it to be able to share more insights and tips into the work I do, so feel free to reach out if you have any questions or would like to say hi!

 Things for consideration

 - Have I figured out what people need from the project I’m working on?

 - Have I set a timeline to make sure that the first release won’t take that long to happen?